pricedjp/sc-sql-drills/README.md

 # sc-sql-drills
-SQL drills from foundation to advanced - using supply chai data
+SQL drills from foundation to advanced - using supply chain data